nats-io/nats.deno/README.md

 NATS provides syntactic sugar, for publishing requests.
 The `request()` API will generate a reply subject and manage the creation of a subscription under the covers.
-It will also start a timer to insure that if a response is not received within your alloted time, the request fails.
+It will also start a timer to ensure that if a response is not received within your alloted time, the request fails.
 The example also illustrates a graceful shutdown.

 #### Services

 Here's an example of a service.
-It is a bit more complicated than expected for the only reason to illustrate not only how to create responses, but how the subject itself is used to dispatch different behaviors.
+It is a bit more complicated than expected simply to illustrate not only how to create responses, but how the subject itself is used to dispatch different behaviors.

 ```typescript